 Ancient City of Ephesus – 1/2 Day

 From Istanbul or Cappadocia, fly into Izmir airport.
 Ephesus can also be visited as a day trip from Bodrum.
 This UNESCO World Heritage site and one of the most important ancient ruins in Turkey was the 4th largest city in the Roman Empire.
 A veritable who’s who of famous figures spent time in Ephesus including Paul the Apostle, Alexander the Great, Anthony and Cleopatra.
 Pretty mind blowing, right!

 The thing that really struck me here with the grand size of everything.
 The theater that held 25,000 spectators, the Arcadian Way, a 500 meter marble road lined with 50 streetlights and shops that connected the theater to the sea and the ancient Library of Celsus that housed 12,000-15,000 scrolls shown above.

 You should definitely use a tour guide here to learn all of the historical significance.
 Either find a guide at the gate or book a Small Group Tour of Ephesus with the House of the Virgin Mary Hours: 8am – 5pm (7pm April to October).
 Plan your visit to be at the opening or the late afternoon to avoid big tour groups and the heat.

 Why We Left Pamukkale Off Our 7 Day Turkey Itinerary

-7 days in Turkey is a whirlwind trip for a country with so many things to do, so you have to pick and choose what to include on the itinerary.
+7 days in Turkey is a whirlwind trip for a country with so many things to do, so you have to pick what to include and leave off of your itinerary.
 We opted not to go to Pamukkale because it’s a trek to get there and many of the pools that look beautiful in photos are dried up.
 Before you head to Pamukkale, check out Trip Advisor where people post current conditions and photos so you can decide if you want to visit.

 How to Get a Turkish Visa